It was pointed out in

 symbolic and/or psychosocial influence even for non-supernaturalistic

-respect it is not different from meditation or contemplation, particularly
+thanks; and in this respect it is no different from meditation or

 veridicalistic account.